Brendan Donovan Player Props: Cardinals vs. Giants

 Brendan Donovan At The Plate

-- Among the qualifying hitters in MLB action, he ranks 88th in batting average, 49th in on-base percentage, and 137th in slugging.
+- Among the qualifying hitters, he ranks 76th in batting average, while his on-base percentage ranks 35th and he is 135th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.